Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Experiments and Results

-For the MvCorr adaptation, we set the number of multiple views to three and used the anchor $\*v_a$ and two hard-positives, $\*v_{p_1},\*v_{p_2}$ as the three inputs to the network.
-Although the three sub-networks in MvCorr have the same architecture, the weights are not shared between them unlike ImpTriplet.
-The training code for MvCorr was obtained from \cite{somandepalli2019multiview} and we explored the architectures \textit{C1--C3} for fair comparison with ImpTriplet adaptation.

-\textbf{Training and model choice: } All adaptation experiments were conducted on the 169K tracks harvested from the 240 movies.
-For the training set, we used the data mined for each track from 180 movies resulting in $126,435$ samples each for hard-positives and hard-negatives.
-The remaining $42,766$ samples were used as the validation set.
+\textbf{Training and model choice. } All adaptation experiments were conducted on $169,201$ tracks in SAIL-MultiFace.
+For the training set, we used the data from 180 movies resulting in $126,435$ samples each for hard-positives and hard-negatives.
+The remaining $42,766$ samples were used as the development set.
 Both adaptation networks were trained with a batch size of $1024$ using SGD (momentum=$0.9$, decay=$1e-6$) with a learning rate of $0.001$ for ImpTriplet and $0.01$ for MvCorr.
-To determine model convergence, we applied early stopping criteria (stop training if the loss on the validation set at the end of a training epoch did not decrease by $10^{-3}$ for $5$ consecutive epochs).
+To determine model convergence, we applied early stopping criteria (stop training if the loss on the development set at the end of a training epoch did not decrease by $10^{-3}$ for $5$ consecutive epochs).
+Of the \textit{C1--C3} configurations tested, we chose \textit{C2} for ImpTriplet and \textit{C1} for MvCorr as they showed the smallest loss on the development set at convergence.
+Increasing the model size beyond \textit{C3} with additional layers or changing the embedding size from $256$ to $128$ or $1024$ did not appear to further improve the loss at convergence.
+All configurations showed slightly better performance with ReLu over sigmoid activation.
 All models were implemented in TensorFlow\footnote{TensorFlow 2.1: \hyperlink{https://www.tensorflow.org/api/r2.1}{tensorflow.org}} and trained on GeForce GTX 1080 Ti GPU.
-Of the \textit{C1--C3} configurations, we chose \textit{C2} for ImpTriplet and \textit{C1} for MvCorr as they showed the smallest loss on the validation set at convergence.
-Increasing the model size over \textit{C3} and changing the embedding size from $256$ to $128$ or $1024$ did not further improve the loss.
-All configurations showed slightly better performance with ReLu over sigmoid activation.